fb-pixel

 1. Fears are mounting over the future of London’s AIM, as the number of IPOs hit a post-financial crisis low amid concerns about a potential tax raid from chancellor Rachel Reeves.
 Just £88.6m was raised through listings on AIM in the past year, with market experts warning that the scrapping of inheritance tax relief could trigger a significant drop in stock value and investor confidence.
 As the market faces declining numbers and increased competition from the US, industry leaders are calling on the government to provide clarity and protection for AIM’s growth prospects.
 You can read more here.

-2. Despite concerns about AIM, the UK has beaten Europe when it comes to IPO activity.
-New data from Dealogic has found that UK IPO deals rose 48 per cent in the first nine months of 2024.
+2. Despite concerns about AIM, the UK has beaten Europe when it comes to equity market activity.
+New data from Dealogic has found that UK deals rose 48 per cent in the first nine months of 2024 compared with the same period a year ago.
 This is in contrast with declines across Europe amid snap elections and pre-election jitters in the US.
 This marked a strong recovery for the UK, which had previously seen a decline in listings and companies moving abroad.
 You can read more here.

 3. Nike is betting on a renewed focus on “everyday runners” to drive its turnaround after experiencing its steepest quarterly sales decline since the pandemic.
 The sportswear giant has withdrawn its annual revenue forecast and delayed its investor day as it awaits the return of veteran Elliott Hill as CEO to steer a strategy reset.
 With competition heating up from rivals like On and Hoka, Nike is looking to regain market share through innovation in running shoes and apparel, hoping to reconnect with amateur runners and stabilise its slipping sales.
 You can read more here.